How To Make Ginger Paste?

 You can store ginger paste in an airtight container in the refrigerator for up to a week.

 You can also freeze it.
-I personally like to freeze it in ice cube tray.
+I personally like to freeze it in an ice cube tray.
 Once frozen, transfer the cubes to freezer-safe bags and store them for up to 3 months.
 This way, I can take out one cube, thaw it, and use it in my recipes.

 You can also freeze the paste directly in a freezer bag.
 Add the paste to a freezer bag and spread it thinly in the bag.
 Now seal the bag and store it in the freezer.
 This way, you can just break a small frozen piece and use it in your recipes.